 Foreign Currency Account Numbers (including the six digit account number and four digit suffix) should be in this format:

 Your foreign currency account number is displayed on your account statement

 International Bank Account Number (IBAN)

-European countries have adopted a standard known as an International Bank Account Number (IBAN).
+Some countries have adopted a standard known as an International Bank Account Number (IBAN).

 New Zealand has not adopted this standard, so if you're giving your details, please provide your full bank branch account number and suffix as indicated on your statement.

 Other CodesOther codes that you may see are BSB, Sort Code, ABA Routing Number, Clearing Code or National Clearing Code.

 If you're asked to provide a clearing code for your payment into BNZ, please use: NZ02nnnn - where nnnn is your four digit branch number (see domestic account number formats above).

 New Zealand has not adopted any of the other codes.

 Other requirements per country